Movatterモバイル変換

 Fight for independence

 As theHouse of Habsburg was on the verge of dying out, France was looking for allies in its fight against Austrian hegemony.
-Consequently, they established contact with Rákóczi and promised support if he took up the cause of Hungarian independence.
-An Austrian spy seized this correspondence and brought it to the attention of the Emperor.
-As a direct result of this, Rákóczi was arrested on 18 April 1700 and imprisoned in the fortress ofWiener Neustadt (south of Vienna).
-It became obvious during the preliminary hearings that, just as in the case of his grandfatherPéter Zrínyi, the only possible sentence for Francis was death.
-With the aid of his pregnant wife Amelia and the prison commander, Rákóczi managed to escape and flee to Poland.
+Consequently, France established contact with Rákóczi and promised support if he took up the cause of Hungarian independence.
+An Austrian spy seized that correspondence and brought it to the attention of the emperor.
+As a direct result of this, Rákóczi was arrested on 18 April 1700 and imprisoned in the fortress ofWiener Neustadt, south of Vienna.
+It became obvious during the preliminary hearings that just as in the case of his grandfatherPéter Zrínyi, the only possible sentence for Rákóczi was death.
+With the aid of his pregnant wife, Amelia, and the prison commander, Rákóczi managed to escape and flee to Poland.
 Here he met with Bercsényi again, and together they resumed contact with the French court.

-Three years later, theWar of the Spanish Succession caused a large part of the Austrian forces in the Kingdom of Hungary to temporarily leave the country.
+Three years later, theWar of the Spanish Succession caused a large part of the Austrian forces in the Kingdom of Hungary to leave the country temporarily.
 Taking advantage of the situation,kuruc forces began a new uprising in Munkács, and Rákóczi was asked to head it.
-He decided to invest his energies in a war of national liberation, and accepted the request.
-On 15 June 1703, another group of about 3000 armed men headed by Tamás Esze joined him near the Polish city of Lawoczne (todayLavochne, a village inUkraine).
+He decided to invest his energies in a war of national liberation and accepted the request.
+On 15 June 1703, another group of about 3,000 armed men, led by Tamás Esze, joined him near the Polish city of Lawoczne (todayLavochne, a village inUkraine).
 Bercsényi also arrived, with French funds and 600 Polish mercenaries.

 Kuruc preparing to attack traveling coach and riders, c.
 1705

 Since the Austrians had to fight Rákóczi on several fronts, they felt obliged to enter negotiations with him.
-However, the victory of Austrian and English forces against a combined French-Bavarian army in theBattle of Blenheim on 13 August 1704, provided an advantage not only in the War of the Spanish Succession, but also prevented the union of Rákóczi's forces with their French-Bavarian allies.
+However, the victory of Austrian and English forces against a combined French-Bavarian army at theBattle of Blenheim on 13 August 1704 not only provided an advantage during the War of the Spanish Succession but also prevented the union of Rákóczi's forces with their French-Bavarian allies.

 Rákóczi statue inBudapest, Hungary

-This placed Rákóczi into a difficult military and financial situation.
+That placed Rákóczi in a difficult military and financial situation.
 French support gradually diminished, and a larger army was needed to occupy the already-won land.
 Meanwhile, supplying the current army with arms and food was beyond his means.
-He tried to solve this problem by creating a new copper-based coinage, which was not easily accepted in Hungary as people were used to silver coins.
-Nevertheless, Rákóczi managed to maintain his military advantage for a while – but after 1706, his army was forced into retreat.
+He tried to solve the problem by creating a new copper-based coinage, which was not easily accepted in Hungary, whose people were used to silver coins.
+Nevertheless, Rákóczi managed to maintain his military advantage for a while, but after 1706, his army was forced into retreat.

-A meeting of the HungarianDiet (consisting of 6 bishops, 36 aristocrats and about 1000 representatives of the lower nobility of 25 counties), held nearSzécsény (Nógrád County) in September 1705, elected Rákóczi to be the "fejedelem"- (ruling) prince – of the Confederated Estates of the Kingdom of Hungary, to be assisted by a 24-memberSenate.
+A meeting of the HungarianDiet (consisting of 6 bishops, 36 aristocrats and about 1000 representatives of the lower nobility of 25 counties), held nearSzécsény (Nógrád County) in September 1705, elected Rákóczi to be the "fejedelem", the (ruling) prince, of the Confederated Estates of the Kingdom of Hungary, to be assisted by a 24-memberSenate.
 Rákóczi and the Senate were assigned joint responsibility for the conduct of foreign affairs, including peace talks.

-Encouraged byEngland and theNetherlands, peace talks started again on 27 October 1705 between thekuruc leaders and the Emperor.
-However, military operations continued and both sides varied their strategy according to the military situation.
-On 13 December Kuruc forces led byJános Bottyán defeated the Austrians atSzentgotthárd.
-One stumbling block was sovereignty overTransylvania – neither side was prepared to give it up.
-Rákóczi's proposed treaty with the French was stalled, so he became convinced that only a declaration of independence would make it acceptable for various powers to negotiate with him.
-In 1706, his wife (whom he had not seen in 5 years, along with their sons József and György) and his sister were both sent as peace ambassadors, but Rákóczi rejected their efforts on behalf of the Emperor.
+Encouraged byEngland and theNetherlands, peace talks started again on 27 October 1705 between the kuruc leaders and the emperor.
+However, military operations continued, and both sides varied their strategy according to the military situation.
+On 13 December, kuruc forces, led byJános Bottyán, defeated the Austrians atSzentgotthárd.
+One stumbling block was sovereignty overTransylvania since neither side was prepared to give it up.
+Rákóczi's proposed treaty with the French was stalled and so he became convinced that only a declaration of independence would make it acceptable for various powers to negotiate with him.
+In 1706, his wife (whom he had not seen five years, along with their sons József and György) and his sister were sent as peace ambassadors, but Rákóczi rejected their efforts on behalf of the emperor.

 The capitulation of the Kuruc army in 1711

-On Rákóczi's recommendation, and with Bercsényi's support, another meeting of the Diet held at Ónod (Borsod County) declared the deposition of theHouse of Habsburg from the Hungarian throne on 13 June 1707.
-But neither this act, nor the copper currency issued to avoidmonetary inflation, were successful.Louis XIV refused to enter into treaties with Prince Rákóczi, leaving the Hungarians without allies.
-There remained the possibility of an alliance with theRussian Tsardom, but this did not materialize either.
+On Rákóczi's recommendation and with Bercsényi's support, another meeting of the Diet held at Ónod (Borsod County) declared the deposition of theHouse of Habsburg from the Hungarian throne on 13 June 1707.
+However, neither that act nor the copper currency, which was issued to avoidmonetary inflation, was successful.Louis XIV refused to enter into treaties with Rákóczi, which left the Hungarians without allies.
+There remained the possibility of an alliance with theRussian Tsardom, but that did not materialise either.

 Foreign soldiers and participants